Analyst Predicts Rumored Samsung Galaxy X Might Be Twice As Expensive As iPhone X

-If you thought Apple’s iPhone X cost a pretty penny, you might want to think again, as its already prohibitive price tag sounds like a bargain compared to the expected price of the rumored Samsung Galaxy X, the South Korean tech giant’s foldable phone, which is expected to be announced released early next year.
+If you thought Apple’s iPhone X cost a pretty penny, you might want to think again, as its already prohibitive price tag sounds like a bargain compared to the expected price of the rumored Samsung Galaxy X, the South Korean tech giant’s foldable phone, which is expected to be released early next year.

 Citing a report from the Korea Times, Cult of Mac wrote that Golden Bridge Investment analyst Kim Jang-yeol is expecting that the Galaxy X will be priced at approximately 2 million Korean won, or about $1,815.
 That makes it almost twice as pricey as the current Apple flagship phone, the iPhone X, which costs $999 and is substantially more expensive than almost all previous iPhone models in their first year from release.